-If you want to learn a new language but don’t know what to expect, then come along to one of the five week Beginners’ Taster courses in Italian, French, Spanish and Modern Greek and find out how rewarding and fun learning a new language can be.
+If you want to learn a new language but don’t know what to expect, then come along to one of the five week Beginners’ Taster courses, in all of the language on offer, and find out how rewarding and fun learning a new language can be.
 All the tasters take place in the first five weeks of term one, and finish just in time for you to start our longer Beginners’ courses in the same languages.

 If you already have some skills in a particular language that you want to improve but you’re not sure which class is right for you then consider our following guide.
 If you’re still unsure then ring the ACRES office and ask for further assistance.